lucashandekyn/lucashandekyn/README.md

 ## About me

-_I am a student at the university of Ghent,
-I am an elektronics and ICT engeneering student._
+_I am a student at the university of Ghent, and I am studying engineering in elektronics and ICT._